-I cannot find any mention of this taking place 20 minutes prior to collapse.
+The author cannot find any mention of this taking place 20 minutes prior to collapse.
 Following this passage, Ms. McMillan claims to have been "entombed" until her rescue, so unless the above describes the actual collapse, she must have missed the collapse entirely.
-I therefore conclude that her experience above is during the collapse, and not 20 minutes earlier, as Dr. Griffin claims.
+The author therefore concludes that her experience above is during the collapse, and not 20 minutes earlier, as Dr. Griffin claims.